Endometriosis and pain

-- Gynaecologist who believe that subtle lesions cause pain or infertility
+- Gynecologist who believe that subtle lesions cause pain or infertility

 - Superficial coagulation of typical lesions since often incomplete .

-- Destruction of the ovary.
-This occurs much too often by lack of experience.
+- Destruction of the ovary, by lack of experience.

 - Incomplete excision of deep endometriosis by lack of experience and by fear of complications.
 This results in a second surgery, which moreover is much more difficult.